maruel/citygpt/data/ottawa/ingested/residential-protective-plumbing-law-no-2025-89.md

 1. No rebate shall be approved in the event that:
   1. the applicant or the property do not meet the eligibility criteria set out in Section 2;
-  1. the applicant does not obtain the requisite building permit(s) in advance of the work being undertaken;
+  1. the applicant does not obtain the necessary building permit(s) in advance of the work being undertaken;
+(By-law 2025-240)
-  1. the proposed work contravene the Ontario Building Code Act, City by-laws or Sewer Design Guidelines in effect at the time of the implementation of the work;
+  1. the work contravenes the Ontario Building Code Act, if applicable, City by-laws or Sewer Design Guidelines in effect at the time of the implementation of the work;
+(By-law 2025-240)
   1. the work is for the purpose of maintaining, repairing or replacing existing protective plumbing device(s); or,
   1. the applicant has applied for and has been approved for a grant or rebate for the work through other municipal or provincial programs.